 Up until September 2017, I had played Australian Rules Football my whole life for the Vermont Eagles.
 In 2017, I was lucky enough to captain my under 19s team to an undefeated premiership season, which is something I’m so grateful for and will remember forever!
 Despite our success, I didn’t enjoy my football like previous years and I knew I had to do something different, so I took up endurance running.

-I have now run in the 2017 Melbourne Marathon and the Great Ocean Road 60km Ultra Marathon.
-While my running journey is a new one, I am so passionate about it and I can’t wait for years of adventures with running to come.
-I’m excited to see where my legs can take me!
+I have now run in the 2017 Melbourne Marathon and the 2018 Great Ocean Road 60km Ultra Marathon.
+While my running journey is a new one, I am so passionate about it and I can’t wait for the years of adventures to come.
+I’m excited to see where my legs can take me

 Before my 60km Great Ocean Road Ultra Marathon, I was asked by the media company of the run, “what or who motivates you to run further.”
 That question really hit my heart.
 My true inspiration comes from my former football teammate, Joseph Moschetti, who sadly passed away unexpectedly in his sleep in 2016.
-I’m blessed to have known Joe; he lived every single day with pure passion and he respected everyone for who they are; which are two traits I pride myself on.
+I’m blessed to have known Joey; he lived every single day with pure passion and he respected everyone for who they are; which are two traits I pride myself on.
 I’ve dedicated myself to run around Australia, and ‘Jog for Joey’ in 2021.